OxfordSKA/OSKAR/INSTALL.md

     * -DFIND_CUDA=ON|OFF (default: ON)
         Can be used to tell the build system not to find or link against CUDA.

+    * -DFIND_OPENCL=ON|OFF (default: OFF)
+        Can be used to tell the build system not to find or link against OpenCL.

     * -DNVCC_COMPILER_BINDIR=<path> (default: None)
         Specifies a nvcc compiler binary directory override.
 See nvcc help.
         Note: This is likely to be needed only on macOS when the version of the